kmcgurty/pop_os-game-replay-experience/README.md

 # Usage

-Pretty simple, just press the hotkey after you launch a game, and it should create a folder with the name of a game, and move the most recent game clip into that folder.
+Pretty simple: press the hotkey after you launch a game, it should create a folder with the name of a game, and move the most recent game clip into that folder.